 - The 2017 QI staff assessment showed remarkable improvements in nearly all areas.
 A few examples include: - > Staff agreeing that there is an established process for identifying priorities for quality improvement in DPH increased from 39 percent to 66 percent - > Staff agreeing that the quality of many programs and services in DPH is routinely monitored increased from 49 percent to 75 percent - > Staff agreeing that DPH staff use data to identify quality improvement opportunities in order to achieve objectives increased from 58 percent to 77 percent - Two agency supported QI projects were completed while nearly another 20 QI projects were recognized and celebrated at the January 2017 Culture of Quality Day. - The first ever Culture of Quality day was held January 25, 2017.
-This was a day to celebrate the agency's quality efforts including the many QI projects taking place throughout the organization.
-This was also the day that Commissioner Fitzgerald officially submitted DPH's application for accreditation.

-The Good to Great® journey led to the decision to seek accreditation and strengthened quality improvement activities at DPH.
-This poster developed by DPH Communications announced the Culture of Quality Day event when the accreditation application was submitted.

-The GOOD TO GREAT® trademark is owned by The Good to Great Project, LLC. used under license.
+This was a day to celebrate the agency's quality efforts including the many OI projects taking place throughout the organization.
+This was also the day that Commissioner Fitzgerald officially submitted DPH's application for accreditation. ■ The DPH performance management (PM) system continues to grow and improve.
+A new format has also been added to the PM system process to increase the role and involvement of districts via review and feedback from the District Health Directors. journey led to the decision to seek CULTURE of QUALITY DAY accreditation and strengthened quality improvement activities at DPH.
+CELEBRATING THE SUBMISSION OF DPH'S APPLICATION FOR This poster developed by PM QI DPH Communications announced the accreditation application was submitted.
+The GOOD TO GREAT® trademark is owned by The Good to Great Project, LLC, used under license.